 Nevertheless, the number values in the id field are not so good.
-It would be better if the naming would be something like $p_1$ , $p_2$ ....
-You can create a new column for the systematic\plots\clip layer:
+It would be better if the naming would be something like p_1, p_2....
+You can create a new column for the systematic_plots_clip layer:

-- 1. Go to the Attribute table for systematic\plots\clip.

-- 2. Enable the edit mode.

-- 3. Open the Field calculator:

-- 1. Check Create a new field

-- 2. Enter Plot\id as Output field name

-- 3. Set the Output field type to Text (string).

-- 4. In the Expression field, write, copy or construct this formula concat ('P\', @rownum).
+- Go to the Attribute table for systematic_plots_clip. - Enable the edit mode. - Open the Field calculator and name the new column Plot_id. - Set the Output field type to :kbd: Text (string). - In the Expression field, write, copy or construct this formula concat ('P', \$rownum).
 Remember that you can also double click on the elements inside the Function list.
-The concat function can be found under String and @rownum is under the Variables and values group.
+The concat function can be found under String and the \$rownum parameter can be found under Record. - Click OK. - Disable the edit mode and save your changes.

-- 4. Spauskite OK.

-- 5. Disable the edit mode and save your changes.

 Now you have a new column with plot names that are meaningful to you.
-For the systematic\plots\clip layer, change the field used for labeling to your new Plot\id field.
+For the systematic_plots_clip layer, change the field used for labeling to your new Plot_id field.